Weekly Blueberry Market Brief — Week 23

 Highlights

-- Frost hit Central FL (Fruit Set), Southeast GA (Fruit Set), Bladen County NC (Bloom), Corning CA (Bloom), Hammonton NJ (Bud Break)
+- Frost hit Central FL (Ripening), Southeast GA (Ripening), Bladen County NC (Fruit Set), Corning CA (Fruit Set), Hammonton NJ (Fruit Set), SW (Van Buren) MI (Bloom), NW Washington WA (Bud Break)

 - Chill deficit: Fresno CA (0%), Corning CA (76%)

-- Rain damage: San Quintín Mexico, Central FL, Southeast GA, Watsonville CA, Corning CA
+- Rain damage: San Quintín Mexico, Central FL, Southeast GA, Fresno CA, Watsonville CA, Corning CA, Hammonton NJ, SW (Van Buren) MI, Prosser WA

 Top Movers by Market Impact